 In all things, love.

 Sometimes our zeal is simply a mask for pride and woundedness.
 Before we can help heal something, we need to do a lot of healing in ourselves.
 God knows when we're ready, and for what.
 Be patient.
 Don't give up.
 God has given you those desires for a reason.
 He has no desire to squelch you in your gifts and calling.
 But those often take a lot longer to cultivate into useful things than we realize.
-God is never holding you back inopportunely.
+God is never holding you back.
+God knows when you're ready and what you're ready for.
 God's timing is perfect!
-If we're patient, and persistent, we'll see the good things He has for us eventually.
+If we're patient, and persistent, we'll see the good things He has for us.

 We need to spend a lot of time on our part, before being released by God to help other parts be more healthy.
-That's just the way it is.
 Trust God.
 Let Him do His work, in His way, in His time.
 We are His work, created for good works in Christ Jesus.
 Amen!!

 6. You shouldn't make lists about Church

-My wife is the project manager of our construction company, and I'm the one who does a lot of the work.
+My wife is the project manager for our construction company, and I'm the one who does a lot of the work.
 Sometimes, her expectations about how fast a project will move are unrealistic.
 That's understandable, because she's never done it before.
-How should she know.
 Let the experts give their expertise.
 Learn what your meant to be an expert of and develop your expertise.

 I once sent one of my books to Richard Rohr, thinking he might love it, and help me get it published.
-This was a foolish idea.
 After I sent that book, I waited, and dreamed.
 I thought he would love the book so much; he'd also invite me to speak and teach in conjunction with his Center for Action and Contemplation.
-This was also a foolish idea.
 After a few weeks, I got a kind email from Richard, saying he got the book, but had no ability to help me.
-He told me that he gets about six thousand books a year from people who had the same desire as me.
+He told me that he gets about six thousand books a year from people who had the same idea as me.
 He also told me I needed to "cook" a bit longer before I was ready to launch into the world with my message.
-He was right.

 At the time I sent that book, I wasn't that practiced in public speaking.
 I hadn't even started my podcast yet.
 Even after starting my podcast, I wasn't that good at it for a long time.
 Now, I'm much better.
 I've been cooking for a while now.
 I've also written five more books since that book.
 With each book, I've gotten better.
-Looking back at the first book I wrote, and sent to Rohr, I'm glad he didn't read it.
+Looking back at the book I wrote and sent to Rohr, I'm glad he didn't read it.
 It wasn't that great.
-If that book had gotten out into the world, the world would have thought I was a terrible author.
 Now, I'm much better.
-Maybe now, I'm in a better place to launch out into the world with my message.
+Now, I'm in a better place to launch out into the world with my message.

-Either way, sometimes we need to set out and try things before we think we're ready to give our opinions about them.
+Sometimes we need to do things for a while before we're ready to give our opinions about them.
 In all things, love and grace.
 Find your thing.
 Do your thing.
 But don't think your thing is standing off at a distance telling everyone how their wrong.
 Find something constructive to do.
-The world has enough people scream at everyone for getting everything wrong.
-The world needs more people doing something about what's wrong, in a positive and active way.
+The world has enough people screaming about how everyone is doing it wrong.
+The world needs more people doing something right about what's wrong.

 Don't just make endless lists in your head about what's wrong with your world.
 Take the time to pick something and try to do something about it.
 In the doing and the going, we learn a lot, and sometimes, we can make a big difference too.
 Amen!